 10. Mad Hatter – Dracula’s Boogie

 Some people think that a guy in a cape with gold fangs, eye makeup, and a funny name like Dracula doesn’t belong in the city walking around late at night.
-Like the mother of the girl in The Projects that Dracula’s on his way to pick up for a date.
+Like the mother of the girl that Dracula’s on his way to pick up for a date.
 It’s all in this comedy hip-hop and funk novelty record that’s straight outta 1983, and represents 100% drum machine styles from the HSM vaults.

 9. Quartz – Beyond The Clouds